Azure/aml-registermodel/README.md

 ## Usage

 The Azure Machine Learning Register Model action will register your model in the Azure Machine Learning model registry for use in deployment and testing.
+This action is designed to register models that
+1. Have been created via a (pipeline) run in Azure Machine Learning or
+2. Are stored in your GitHub repository.

-This action is designed to only register the model, if the run has produced better metrics than the latest model that is registered under the same name.
+If the model has been created by an Azure Machine Learning (pipeline) run and is not stored in your repository, the GitHub Action allows you to define metrics that will be compared with the latest model that is registered under the same name.
 The metrics comparison can be controlled with the `metrics_max` and `metrics_min` parameters.
-These parameters define the names of the metrics that should be used for a comparison.
-Only if the model performs better for all metrics, the actions completes successfully and registers the model.
+If you do so, the newly trained model will only be registered, if it performs better for all specified metrics.
+If the new model performs worse, the action fails with an error message.
+The parameters `metrics_max` and `metrics_min` define the names of the metrics that should be used for a comparison.

 This behavior can be overruled by passing the `force_registration` as true.
 You will need to have azure credentials that allow you to connect to the Azure MAchine Learning workspace.

-This action requires an AML workspace to be created or attached to via the [aml-workspace](https://github.com/Azure/aml-workspace) action as well as a run that produces a model that can be either be created via the [aml-run](https://github.com/Azure/aml-run) action or supplied directly via the `experiment_name` and `run_id` input parameters.
+This action requires an AML workspace to be created or attached to via the [aml-workspace](https://github.com/Azure/aml-workspace) action.

 ## Template repositories